Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: Conclusion

 \section{Conclusion}

 This article focused on the problem of deterministic election in arbitrary networks with unique identifiers.
 Three complexity measures were discussed in general: time complexity, message complexity, and bit (round) complexity.
-Up to now, Santoro~\cite{Santoro84} proved that $\Omega(|E|+n\log n)$ is a lower bound for the number of messages and Awerbuch~\cite{Awer87} presented an algorithm that matches this bound.
-Kutten et al.~\cite{KPPRT15} shows that concerning the time complexity $\Omega(D)$ is a lower bound and~\cite{Peleg90} implies that $O(D)$ is a tight upper bound.
+It was known that $\Omega(m+n\log n)$ is a lower bound for the number of messages and an algorithm with matching complexity exists.
+In~\cite{KPPRT15}, Kutten et al. show that concerning the time complexity $\Omega(D)$ is a lower bound and~\cite{Peleg90} implies that $O(D)$ is a tight upper bound.
 For bit (round) complexity, we deduced from~\cite{KPPRT15} and~\cite{DS07} that $\Omega(D+\log n)$ is a lower bound and we presented an algorithm that matches this bound with a running time of $O(D+\log n)$ bit rounds.
-This algorithm is the first whose bit round complexity breaks the $O(D*\log n)$ barrier, and furthermore, through its optimality in terms of bit rounds, it gives a positive answer to whether optimality can be achived both in time and in the amount of communication, which question was thought to be settled due to the impossibility to satisfy both when messages are (as is frequently assumed) of size $\log n$.
+This algorithm is the first whose bit round complexity breaks the $O(D \log n)$ barrier, and furthermore, through its optimality in terms of bit rounds, it gives a positive answer to whether optimality can be achieved both in time and in the amount of communication, which question was thought to be settled due to the impossibility to satisfy both when messages are (as is frequently assumed) of size $O(\log n)$.
 As such, our results also make a case for studying the complexity of algorithms through the lenses of bit round complexity.
+Finally, it could be interesting to explore whether some of the techniques presented in this article are applicable when the size of messages is less constrained, e.g., logarithmic (CONGEST model).